mpstark/SPT-DynamicMaps/README.md

 - **Show Quests In Raid**: If quests should be shown in raid
 - **Show Extracts In Raid**: If extracts should be shown in raid
 - **Show Extracts Status In Raid**: If extracts should be colored according to their status in raid
+- **Show Airdrop In Raid**: If airdrops should be shown in raid when they land

 ### In-Raid